• Skip to primary navigation

 Potato Stuffing for Masala Dosa

-In South India, these potatoes are popular to use as Dosa Aloo in Masala Dosa.
-My family loves dosa, so I make these potatoes often as a filling for dosa.
+In South India, these potatoes are popularly used as Dosa Aloo in Masala Dosa.
+My family loves dosa, so I often make these potatoes as a filling.

 Here is my recipe for Crispy Dosa to which you can add these potatoes to make Masala Dosa.

-The only difference between the Maharashtrian and South Indian version is the use of lentils in the tempering.
+The only difference between the Maharashtrian and South Indian versions is the use of lentils in the tempering.
 For dosa aloo, add some urad and Chana Dal in the tempering initially.

 • These potatoes will work great to add to puff pastry to make aloo patties.
-Here us my paneer puff pastry turnover recipe, where you can switch the paneer filling with these potatoes.
+Here is my paneer puff pastry turnover recipe, where you can switch the paneer filling with these potatoes.

-• Make wraps or rolls with roti or paratha, along with some green chutney and topped with chaat masala.
+• Make wraps or rolls with roti or paratha, green chutney, and topped with chaat masala.

-• We love make sandwiches with any leftover potatoes.
+• We love making sandwiches with any leftover potatoes.
 We grew up eating potato sandwiches, and they are definitely my comfort food!

 Potato bhaji in a small bowl garnished with coriander